BOARD OF DIRECTORS

 Board Member

 Hope Hopkins is a leading advocate for growing entrepreneurial and innovative communities globally.
-She currently leads the Acceleration Programs for all US-based MassChallenge programs including the Early Stage Program and Industry specific Challenge programs, HealthTech and FinTech.
-Prior to joining MassChallenge Hope was a VP at the RI Commerce Corporation, a quasi-public agency where she worked under the Raimondo administration to advance companies in their growth, expansion, and relocation to the state.
+She is currently the Development & Outreach Lead for L156 - Underwater and Acoustic Systems at Mitre.
+Prior to joining Mitre, Hope led the Acceleration Programs for all US-based MassChallenge programs including the Early Stage Program and Industry specific Challenge programs, HealthTech and FinTech.
+She was also a VP at the RI Commerce Corporation, a quasi-public agency where she worked under the Raimondo administration to advance companies in their growth, expansion, and relocation to the state.
 Hope has a consumer insights background having spent her early days as a Strategic Planner in Manhattan at BBDO assisting companies develop and refine product lines, rejuvenate brands via a redefined messaging platform and execution.
 Following her time in advertising Hope furthered her human-centered design competency working as a Research and Product Strategist for a Medical Device Development Firm.

 Justin Manley